Emulating complex dynamical simulators with random Fourier features: Numerical results

 \section{Numerical results}

 The prediction performance of our proposed method is tested on several dynamical systems implemented as computer codes.
 They are the Lorenz \cite{lorenz1963}, van der Pol \cite{strogatz2007}, and Hindmarsh-Rose models \cite{hindmarsh1984} and are further elaborated in the following subsections.
 The training data set consists of $n = 15\times d$ space-filling points selected from the space of initial conditions.
-We use the \texttt{optimumLHS} function implemented in the R package \texttt{lhs} \cite{carnell2020} to sample the initial conditions.
-The \texttt{optimumLHS} function maximises the mean distance between all candidate points.
+Generally, increasing the size of the training set results in a more accurate emulation.
+However, in the context of computationally expensive simulators, we have access to a limited number of model runs.
+We use a training set of size $n = 15\times d$, which appears to be adequate according to our experiments, suggesting it as a recommended rule of thumb.

 The GP correlation function is the squared exponential kernel as is recommended in \cite{conti2009, mohammadi2019}.
-The trend function is a first order regression model: $\mu(\bx) = \beta_1 + \beta_2\bx$.
-The coefficients $\beta_1$ and $\beta_2$ together with the covariance function parameters such as the length-scales ($\delta_1, \ldots, \delta_d$) and process variance ($\sigma^2$) are estimated using maximum likelihood, see Appendix \ref{appendix:param_estim}.
-The dimensionality of the random feature space is $M = 250$ as is considered in \cite{henrandez-lobato2014}.
+The trend function is a first order regression model: $\mu(\bx_0) = q(\bx_0)^\top\boldsymbol{\beta}$ with $q(\bx_0) = \lbrack 1, \bx_0^\top \rbrack$.
+The regression coefficients ($\boldsymbol{\beta}$) together with the covariance function parameters such as the length-scales ($\boldsymbol{\delta}$) and process variance ($\sigma^2$) are estimated using the maximum likelihood method, see \Cref{sec:GPR}.
+These parameters are separately estimated for each element of the state vector using data from the initial time step as elaborated in the previous section.
+The number of random features ($M$) determines the quality of Monte Carlo approximation of the kernel, see \Cref{kernel_approx_quality}.
+In \cite{rahimi2008a, liu_kernel2022} it is shown that using a number of random features proportional to the size of the training set ($\Omega(n)$) is sufficient to achieve a comparable performance to that of the original kernel.
+We set $M = 250$ which is higher than the size of the training sets in all our experiments and is also used in \cite{henrandez-lobato2014}.
 The number of realisations drawn from the approximate flow map is $S = 100$.
+Notice that $S$ is the number of simulated time series, and gives, at any time $t$, $S$ samples whose mean ($\hat x_i(t)$) serves as the model output prediction.
+In the specific scenario of sampling from a normal population, the distribution of $\hat x_i(t)$, with an unknown population variance, conforms to a Student's t-distribution with $S - 1$ degrees of freedom.
 The simulation time step is fixed and equal to $\Delta t = 0.01$.
-The ODE is solved by the default solver of the R package \texttt{deSolve} \cite{soetaert2010}.
+The ODE is solved on $\lbrack t_0, t_1\rbrack$ by the default solver of the R package \texttt{deSolve} \cite{soetaert2010}.